What Is A Townhouse? Everything You Need To Know

 Unlike townhomes, condos are single units that make up a larger complex.
 This means condo owners are more likely to have neighbors above or below their units.
 On the other hand, townhomes are defined as single-family dwellings that happen to share walls with another home (or two homes) but are considered more private than condos.

-Townhome owners typically enjoy more freedoms as well because a condo’s HOA may rule that the exterior of a unit is entirely out of an owner’s control.
-Townhouse owners may have the freedom to do whatever they would like with the exterior of their space.
-Furthermore, where a condominium complex may handle all yard maintenance, townhouse HOAs may require that owners take care of outdoor tasks themselves.
+Townhome owners typically enjoy more freedoms as well.
+A condo’s HOA may rule that the exterior of a unit is entirely out of an owner’s control.
+Townhouse owners may have the ability to do whatever they would like with the exterior of their space.
+Plus, where a condominium complex may handle all yard maintenance, townhouse HOAs may require that owners take care of outdoor tasks themselves.

 Townhouse Vs. Detached Single-Family Home